InseeFrLab/pynsee/README.md

 # Get the development version from GitHub
 pip install git+https://github.com/hadrilec/pynsee.git#egg=pynsee

-# Subscribe to api.insee.fr and get your credentials
+# Subscribe to api.insee.fr and get your credentials!
-# Beware : any change to the keys should be tested in a new python session
+# Beware : any change to the keys should be tested after having cleared the cache
+# Please use : pynsee.utils.clear_all_cache to do so
+import os
 os.environ['insee_key'] = "my_key"
 os.environ['insee_secret'] = "my_secret_key"
 ```